catderohan/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 For the second statistical analysis we transformed the dataset to look at the total summary using the summarize() function to get statistical measurements of the total as well as by Lot.
 First using the summarize function we took the dataframe and the column for PSI to get statistical measures for dataframe including mean, median, variance, and standard deviation.
-My data came out a bit differently from the example but the class consensus was that the numbers were correct.
+My data came out a bit differently from the example but the class consensus was that these numbers below were correct.
 Here we can see the mean of the dataframe is 1499 and the variance is 62.

 ![](total_summary.PNG)

 Next we wrote an RScript using group_by and summarize() to group each manufacturing lot by mean, median, variance, and standard deviation.
-Here we can the statistical measures by lot.
+Here we can the statistical measures by each lot.

 ![](lot_summary.PNG)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+**The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Why or why not?**

-The total meeets the design specifications.
-The total variance is 62 where as we can not exceed 100.
+The total meeets the design specifications since the total variance is 62 and the limit is 100.
 Lots 1 and 2 also both meet this requirement with 0.92 and 7.46 variances which are both below 100.
 The 3rd lot does not meet design specifications since its variance is 170 which is over 100.

 ## Deliverable 3
-For our third statistical analysis we perofrmed t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1500 pounds per square inch.
-First we wrote used the t.test() function to find out if PSI across all 3 manufacturing lots are statistically different from the population mean of 1500.
+For our third statistical analysis we performed t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1500 pounds per square inch.
+First we used the t.test() function to find out if PSI across all 3 manufacturing lots are statistically different from the population mean of 1500.
 Here we took a sample of the data to compare.
 Comparing the mean of the sample data to the mean of the population data we see that the p-value = 0.7007.
-This is higher than our p value of 0.05 and means that we can't reject the hypothesis that there is no statistical difference and therfore the sample and data are statistically similar.
+This is higher than our p value of 0.05.
+This means that we can't reject the hypothesis that there is no statistical difference and therfore the sample and population data are statistically similar.

 ![](ttest.PNG)